wiaio/nb-iot-utilities/README.md

 * Select the Arduino M0 board type by going to `Tools > Board`
 * Select the port that displays `Arduino M0`

-* Now copy and paste the [intial_config.ino](intial_config.ino) code into the Arduino IDE.
+* Now copy and paste the [intial_config.ino](intial_config.ino) code into the Arduino IDE
 * Click `Upload` to flash the board

-Now your board should be ready to communicate with.
+Now you should be ready to communicate to your shield.

 ### Updating nb-iot.py